 What is Piriton?

-The reason behind this effect results from the immune system working overtime and that produces the irritating conditions associated with allergies.
+The reason behind this effect results from the immune system working overtime and that produces the irritating conditions.

 Chlorphenamine works by blocking this reaction, reducing the risk of symptoms developing initially and relieving the itchiness associated with the condition.